-After 13 ish years in law, Ava decided to walk away from a world that didn’t seem to value inclusivity as much as she did.
+After 13 years in law, Ava decided to walk away from a world that didn’t seem to value inclusivity as much as she did.
 With experience in anti-discrimination and equality legislation, training in counselling, and a fundamental commitment to empowerment and the art of not assuming, Ava headed into a world of entrepreneurialism, love, and weddings!

 During the early stages of Ava’s new career, she received a number of queries along the lines of, ‘do you do gay weddings?’ and she saw so many well-intentioned wedding businesses let down by minimal knowledge or awareness.
 It quickly became apparent that there was a lack of prioritisation around inclusivity in the wedding industry, which not only negatively impacts couples, but it also negatively impacts businesses and Ava is passionate about both, so naturally, LGBTQ Equality Weddings was born.

-Ava saw an opportunity, in the first instance, to provide couples with a resource where #youdontneedtoaskhere, because never did you hear a straight person ask, ‘do you do straight weddings?’.
+Ava saw an opportunity, in the first instance, to provide couples with a resource where #YouDontNeedToAskHere, because never did a straight person ask, ‘do you do straight weddings?’.
 Ava builds and nurtures this resource by working closely with genuinely committed and inclusive suppliers on inclusive language, better representation, and new and exciting inclusive and gender-neutral products giving couples more choice, more voice, and more inclusion in an otherwise overwhelmingly heteronormative wedding industry.

 When Ava is not pairing couples with their ideal supplier team, advocating for equality and inclusivity, or supporting other small businesses, you'll find her climbing a mountain, drinking copious amounts of Yorkshire tea, or singing (terribly) to her cat, Coco.